elliohow/fMRI_ROI_Analysis_Tool/docs/folder_structure.rst

 ├── NIFTI_ROI
 │   └── (NIFTI-GZ files used to create the files in the 'Brain_images' folder) ├── Raw_results
-│   └── (JSON files containing non-summarised results for every ROI.
-Used to create the histogram figures and can be used for further statistical tests)
+│   └──  and can be used for further statistical tests) ├── Summarised_results
-├── Summarised_results
 │   ├── combined_results.json (Combines results from all other JSON files in this folder) │   └── (JSON files containing summarised results for each ROI)